Privacy policy

 4. Sources of information

 Personal data is provided to us by or on behalf of our clients or from a third party related to an assignment when Properta is preparing for or handling an assignment of legal services.
-Data is collected, among others, during preparations and clearances for assignments and during discharging an assignment in the course of preparing or providing legal services, signing up for and attending to our events, from feedback or contacts, or later during customer-relationship or cooperation.
+Data is collected, among others, during preparations and clearances for assignments and during discharging an assignment while preparing or providing legal services, signing up for and attending to our events, from feedback or contacts, or later during customer-relationship or cooperation.

 Personal data may also be collected and updated from our partners’ registers, companies’ online services and applications, as well as from authorities and companies offering services related to personal data.

-5. The purposes and legal foundation for processing personal data
+5. The purposes and legal basis for processing personal data

 Properta processes its clients’ personal data to prepare for, manage, develop and administer client accounts.
-Properta processes personal data to prepare for and execute the contractual relationship with the client e.g. to handling assignments and for the customer service.
+Properta processes personal data to prepare for and execute the contractual relationship with the client, e.g. for the handling of assignments and for customer service purposes.
+In addition, personal data is processed for purposes related to communication within stakeholder and cooperation relationships.

-In addition, Properta processes personal data based on a legitimate interest for marketing and developing our services, such as in connection with preparations for new clients or opinion polls.
+In addition, Properta processes personal data based on a legitimate interest for marketing and developing our services, such as in connection with preparations for new clients or opinion surveys.

-Properta may also process personal data based on consent when necessary and when there is a legal obligation for processing, such as prevention, revealing and detection of money laundering and terrorist financing.
+Properta may also process personal data based on consent when necessary and when there is a legal obligation to process personal data, such as for the prevention, investigation and detection of money laundering and terrorist financing.

 6. Regular data disclosures and transfers

 Properta may use subcontractors and service providers for the processing of personal data, as well as, for the technical maintenance of its IT-systems.
 The data Properta discloses or transfers to such partners is only to be used for purposes determined by Properta.
-In addition, Properta has taken care of that according to all applicable agreements that are in place, all of its contractual partners must implement appropriate measures for the protection of the personal data and also otherwise comply with the valid data protection legislation.
+In addition, Properta has ensured that, in accordance with all applicable agreements that are in place, all of its contractual partners are required to implement appropriate measures for the protection of the personal data and otherwise comply with applicable data protection legislation.

-Properta stores personal data in the European Economic Area (EEA) or in countries with the level of data protection required by the authorities.
-If the handling of the assignment requires us to disclose date outside EEA, we will only use such co-operation partners that process the personal data on the same basis that we do.
-In that case, we will ensure an adequate level of data protection and other necessary measures (such as contractual mechanisms) as required by legislation.
+Properta stores personal data in the European Economic Area (EEA) or in countries with a level of data protection required by the authorities.
+If the handling of the assignment requires us to disclose data outside of the EEA, we will only use co-operation partners that process the personal data on the same basis that we do.
+In that case, we will ensure an adequate level of data protection and other necessary measures (such as contractual mechanisms) that are required by legislation.

 7. Retention time policies

-Properta stores personal data for as long as it is necessary under the applicable legislation, regulations, regulatory provisions, and the Rules of the Finnish Bar Association.
+Properta stores personal data for as long as it is necessary for the fulfilment of the defined purposes under the applicable legislation, regulations, regulatory provisions, and the Rules of the Finnish Bar Association.

 8. The rights of a data subject

-A data subject also has the right to cancel the consent he/she has given, to opt-out from future marketing, and, in certain situations, the right to have his/her data transferred to himself/herself or to a third party.
-In addition, a data file subject has the right to make a complaint regarding the processing of personal data to the supervising authority (www.tietosuoja.fi/en/home).
+The data subject also has the right to cancel the consent he/she has given, to opt-out from future marketing, and, in certain situations, the right to have his/her data transferred to himself/herself or to a third party.
+In addition, a data file subject has the right to make a complaint regarding the processing of personal data to the supervising authority, the Data Protection Ombudsman (www.tietosuoja.fi/en/home).

 Questions and requests concerning the rights of a data subject shall be sent to Properta’s email address: mail@properta.fi or by mail to the following address: Properta Attorneys Ltd / Privacy Policy, Bulevardi 6 C 22, FI-00120 Helsinki, Finland.